Riya10031/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab07-power-bi.md

 9. You can now start **Exercise 2: Create Power BI Report** of this lab.

-    > **NOTE**
-    >
-    > The sample data contained in **pbix** file may differ from the data present in the Dataverse instance.
+    >**Note**: The sample data contained in **pbix** file may differ from the data present in the Dataverse instance.
 If reports are built using imported file, some of the visual elements and functionality may vary as a result.